alisaracoglu/Bootstrap-for-WordPress/README.md

 # Bootstrap for WordPress
 `Bootstrap v3.3.7`

-You can safely use the bootstrap classes within this element.
+You can safely use the Bootstrap classes within WordPress.

 ## Usage